greatexpectationslabs/workshops/snowflake/snowflake-workshop.md

 ![Validate](../img/snowflake/Validate-1.png)

 You will see that while the Validation has run, the `passenger_count` Expectation has failed.
-This is because we failed to recognize that some taxis in New York can hold up to 6 people!
+This is because some taxis in New York can hold up to 6 people!

 ![Validation Result 1](../img/snowflake/Validation-Result-1.png)